Probably one of the biggest question I get asked by International Doctors is. How do I find doctor jobs in Australia?

 The strategies below are easy to implement.
 They mainly only require an investment of your time.

 Its amazing how many IMGs ignore these tactics initially.
 So, if you want to give yourself an edge over the competition, I suggest you think about implementing one or all of them.

-Don't stop at just filling in applications for current vacant positions.
-Make a list of all the hospitals you are interested in working at and find out who the Managers or Doctors there are who are responsible for entry level doctor recruitment.
+Don’t stop at just filling in applications for current vacant positions.
+Make a list of all the hospitals you are interested in working at and find out who the Managers or Doctors there are who are responsible for entry-level doctor recruitment.
 Send them a short courteous email with your details and a tailored CV.
-To avoid it looking spammy try to personalise the email with some sort of information that you have researched about the hospital.
+To avoid it looking spammy try to personalize the email with some sort of information that you have researched about the hospital.

 I recommend finishing your short email with the statement:

 I am interested in any resident level job opportunities that you may have.
 Or any other suitable positions.Career Doctor